gbdev/pandocs/src/LCDC.md

 mode](<#VRAM Tile Data>) the BG and Window use to pick tiles.

-Objects (sprites) aren't affected by this, and will always use \$8000 addressing mode.
+Objects (sprites) aren't affected by this, and will always use the \$8000 addressing mode.

 ### LCDC.3 — BG tile map area